 Where do you find fiber?

-Fiber is found in whole, vegetable foods this includes: nuts, seeds, lentils, legumes, whole grains (with the bran), vegetables and fruits.
+Fiber is found in whole, vegetable foods such as – nuts, seeds, lentils, legumes, whole grains (with the bran), vegetables and fruits.
 If you’ve ever made jelly you have likely worked with pectin.
 Pectin is a soluble fiber found in the peel of fruits including apples and pears and gives jelly its texture.
-Most of the fiber in fruits and vegetable is found in the skins—so don’t peel your fruits unless they have been sprayed with pesticides–please try to buy organic when possible!
+Most of the fiber in fruits and vegetable is found in the skins – so don’t peel your fruits unless they have been sprayed with pesticides or you have a condition that doesn’t allow you to eat seeds, peels and skins.

-Soluble Fibers–Soluble fibers mostly come from plant cell walls like apple and pear pectins (yep, the same stuff that gives jelly its texture), gums, mucilages and algals.
+Soluble Fibers – Soluble fibers mostly come from plant cell walls like apple and pear pectins (yep, the same stuff that gives jelly its texture), gums, aloe, mucilages and algals.
 They dissolve in water in the intestinal tract.
-This process helps to delay transit time through the GI tract, regulates your blood sugar by slowing absorption of glucose and lowers cholesterol.
+This process helps to delay transit time through the GI tract and regulates your blood sugar by slowing absorption of glucose and lowers cholesterol.

-Insoluble Fiber–Insoluble fiber, like bran, is “scratchy” plant matter that adds bulk to increases fecal weight to produce bowel movements, slows starch and glucose absorption.
+Insoluble Fiber – Insoluble fiber, like bran, is “scratchy” plant matter that adds bulk to increases fecal weight to produce bowel movements, slows starch and glucose absorption.
+You may have seen these forms of fiber called ‘roughage’ in old text and cook books.
+Roughage acts like a nature loofa or scrubby, gently cleaning out your intestines while the soluable fibers then moisten and nourish the colon lining.

-Classical Chinese food energetics and nutrition views foods very differently than Western nutrition.
-Where Western nutrition looks for the part of the food that creates a certain result, Eastern nutrition looks at the energetic functionality of the food as a whole.
+Classical Asian food energetics and nutrition view foods very differently than Western nutrition.
+Where Western nutrition looks for the part of the food that creates a certain result, Asian nutrition looks at the energetic functionality of the food as a whole.
 Does it heat?
 Does it cool the body?
 Does it dry?
 Does it moisten?
-To treat with Chinese medicine and Eastern nutrition, we look at each individual client’s pattern based on Chinese medicine assessment.
-For example, 5 clients may come in the with same complaint of constipation, but they will likely leave with different assessments and recommendations.
+To treat with Asian medicine and nutrition, we look at each individual client’s pattern based on Asian medicine assessment.
+For example, five clients may come in the with same complaint of constipation, but they will likely leave with different assessments and recommendations.
 One may need more Yin and moistening foods to move the bowels.
 One may have Colon Qi deficiency, another might have heat in the Colon, or Liver Qi patterns that are causing the problems.
 Aloe, which can be beneficial in treating constipation, may be perfect for the client with heat in the Colon but too cold and harsh for a client with Yang deficiency.
-The focus of the Chinese medicine is to find the root of the cause of the pattern while treating the symptom.
+The focus of Asian medicine is to find the root cause of the pattern while treating the symptom and that means we need to look at each individual.

 How much fiber do you need a day?

-The average American eats about 10-13 grams of fiber a day, that’s almost 1/2 of the daily recommendation—yikes!
-Today’s Standard American Diet (SAD) is heavy on refined and processed foods and full of meat products—foods that are nutrient dead and often void of fiber.
+The average American eats about 10-13 grams of fiber a day, that’s almost 1/2 of the daily recommendation – yikes!
+Today’s Standard American Diet (SAD) is heavy on refined and processed foods and full of meat products – foods that are nutrient dead and often void of fiber.
+Or swinging to the other side of the pendulum, we may have people who are eating a highly restrictive diet that cuts out particular categories of whole foods like complex carbohydrates.

 The current adequate intake (AI) is